 You can set up vRealize Automation to use an external vRealize Orchestrator server.

-Connections to external vRealize Orchestrator server instances require the user account to have view and execute permissions in vRealize Orchestrator.
+Connections to external vRealize Orchestrator server instances require the user account to have view and run permissions in vRealize Orchestrator.

-Single Sign-On authentication.
-The user information is passed to vRealize Orchestrator with the XaaS request and the user is granted view and execute permissions for the requested workflow.
+- Single Sign-On authentication.
+The user information is passed to vRealize Orchestrator with the XaaS request and the user is granted view and run permissions for the requested workflow.

-Basic authentication.
-The provided user account must be a member of a vRealize Orchestrator group with view and execute permissions or the member of the vcoadmins group.
+- Basic authentication.
+The provided user account must be a member of a vRealize Orchestrator group with view and run permissions or the member of the vcoadmins group.

-Install and configure an external vRealize Orchestrator server.
-You can also deploy the vRealize Orchestrator Appliance.
+- Install and configure an external vRealize Orchestrator Appliance.
 See Installing and Configuring vRealize Orchestrator in the vRealize Orchestrator product documentation.

 - Select .